top of page

 What is a Sliding Scale

-In a capitalist framework, financial access and worth are dictated by various factors such as race, perceived gender identity, disability/ability, immigration status, and primary language, among others.
+In a capitalist framework, an individual's financial access and worth are not solely determined by their income but are heavily influenced by various socioeconomic factors.
+These include race, perceived gender identity, sexual orientation, disability status, immigration status, and primary language, among others.

-These imposed hierarchies create disparities in our ability to afford necessities.
-Income alone does not determine affordability; factors like caregiving responsibilities, access to generational wealth, and expenses related to disabilities also shape our financial landscape.
+These imposed hierarchies create significant disparities in individuals' ability to afford necessities.
+Income alone does not paint a complete picture of affordability.
+Other critical factors include caregiving responsibilities, access to generational wealth, and additional expenses related to disabilities.
+These elements collectively shape an individual's financial landscape.

-To address these inequities, a sliding scale approach is employed.
-This method encourages individuals to pay based on their available resources.
-Those with greater financial means contribute more, enabling those with limited access to pay proportionately.
-This ensures that essential services can be sustained while maximizing accessibility to a broader audience.
+To address these inequities, a sliding-scale approach to pricing is adopted.
+This method encourages individuals to pay based on their available resources rather than a fixed rate.
+The underlying principle is that those with greater financial means contribute more, enabling those with limited access to pay proportionately.
+By implementing a sliding scale system, essential services can be sustained financially while simultaneously maximizing accessibility to a broader and more diverse population.
+This approach represents a step towards creating a more equitable economic model that acknowledges and attempts to counteract the complex web of factors contributing to financial inequality in capitalist frameworks.

 How do I Choose What to Pay?